How I Monetize My Self-Hosted unRAID Server for Passive Income

 Pawns.app was one of the first services I set up on my unRAID server, and it has also been one of the first topics I covered in this blog in my post about "How to Set Up Pawns.app in Docker on unRAID for Passive Income".

 Before upgrading to unRAID, I ran a STORJ node on a Windows machine with 16TB of an unused 18TB drive.
 Over time, I earned 920 STORJ, worth about €312 today.
-I plan to set up a STORJ node again on my current unRAID server once I know how much space I have available.
+I plan to set up a STORJ node again on my current unRAID server once I know how much of my roughly 50TB space I can spare.

 Your earnings with STORJ depend a lot on the space you have available and dedicated to that node and how much of that space is actively used by STORJ.